 In about twenty percent of the situations I see, factors that motivated clients to obtain a new pet were not in the pets or the clients long-term interest.

-Is This the Right Pet For Me?
+Is This the Right Pet For Me ?

 As important as timing is choice of the right pet.
 Pocket pets like hamsters, rats and mice have a built in advantage (or disadvantage) of a short life span.

 Love between a pocket pet and its owner can be as profound as between a larger pet and its owner.
 This is more dependent on the owner’s ability to grant the pet desired attributes in the relationship than on the pet’s intelligence and innate traits.
 Pocket pets may be right for you if your life stays in flux or if little scurrying creatures appeal to your nature.
-They appeal particularly to introspective owners.
+They tend to particularly appeal to introspective owners.

 Pocket pets are also a good first-time pets for children over the age of ten.
 But they need a thoughtful parent's overvision.
 They encourage responsibility, stability and maturity.
 Pocket pets are also great for people with physical or emotional limitations.
 Dogs, cats, ferrets and rabbits require a longer commitment and, some would say, a deeper bond.
 Arguably, their ability to return affection and become family members is greater than that of pocket pets.

 Dogs and cats are truly domesticated meaning that they have evolved to assume significant roles within the family unit - In the case of dogs, for at least 27,000 years. (ref) Dogs and cats are remarkable in that they can function as the prime relationship for single adult owners.
 Ferrets and rabbits also fill these rolls for a smaller group of pet owners.
-The desire of dogs to please you can be greater than a human family member.
+The desire of dogs to please you can be greater than some human family members.

-Adapting You Home To Fit Your New Pet:
+Adapting You Home To Fit Your New Pet :

 Domesticated pets have a great ability to adapt to new environments.
 However, it will be up to you to make some changes at home to accommodate your new pet.
 At least one family member will have to accept the new pet as their responsibility.
 This includes purchasing food and supplies, training the new pet and seeing to its emotional needs.
 Furniture within the house will need to be rearranged to pet-proof the house.
 Thermostats may need adjustment.
 The yard may need to be fenced and delicate objects placed where they remain safe.
 Routines will need to be adjusted to meet the pet’s needs.
 If the pet is a new cat, dog, ferret or rabbit, food and water bowels as well as leashes, combs, collars, toys and bedding need to be purchased.

-The Special Needs Of Young And Older Animals:
+The Special Needs Of Young And Older Animals :

 Obtaining a mature pet has several advantages.
 Because it’s mature personality is already established an older pet is a known commodity.
 Every pet has its own idiosyncrasies that are separate from breed and species.
 If the pet is mature, a short introductory period will tell you much about the pet’s temperament.
 Within a few days, barking, destructiveness, shy or gregarious nature and emotional demands become apparent in mature pets.
 Young pets adjust to new home situations more readily than older pets.
 However, they need more time-consuming guidance in adapting to the family’s needs.
 Housebreaking, leash training, curbing destructive behavior and dominance characteristics all must be molded in immature pets.
+You can read about the special needs of older dogs here and here and elderly cats here.

-Bringing Your Pet Home:
+Bringing Your Pet Home :

 Kittens and puppies ferrets and rabbits are best obtained when they are about eight weeks of age.
 By this time, they are quite independent and their individual personalities can be judged.
 Just like people, some animals are extroverts and others more withdrawn and introverted.
 Choose an individual animal that has characteristics that approximate your own personality.
 The particular species you choose imparts basic traits - but individual pet personality is independent of species.